ProjectDrawdown/spatial-aez/README.md

 Code in this repository extracts land area data from spatial maps for use in climate solution models.

-The output of this code is a series of CSV files, with a row per country and column per data class.
+The output of this code is:
++ a series of CSV files, with a row per country and column per data class.
 Names are normalized to those used in [Project Drawdown](https://drawdown.org).
 Data is calculated per country, correcting for WGS84 projection.
++ GeoTIFF files of the Project Drawdown Thermal Moisture Regime + Agro-Ecological Zone, as well as files for each component which goes into the classification.
+In addtition, PNG files downsampled to 5% resolution are provided for easy web viewing.

+## Data Sources
 Note that the data processed in this repository comes from external sources, most of which require attribution in the form of a citation of their contribution.
 Please see LICENSE.md for details and links.